neri/pngss/README.md

-# A subset implementation of the PNG decoder
+# A subset implementation of PNG encoder and decoder

 ## Features